Education centre > Australia's Native Food Plants: Towards a Sustainable Future

 This tree is a conifer which grows to a height of 5 to 35 metres.
 Male and female flowers are carried on separate trees.
 Blue-black plum-like fruits grow on female trees.
 A large seed is attached to the 'outside' of the flesh at the opposite end from the stem.
 The fruit has a subtle plum/pine flavour and is used in savoury foods such as chilli and 'plum' sauces for chutneys, jams and pies.

-Australia - ACT - Canberra
+Australia - Australian Capital Territory - Canberra